 The USC alumni can most commonly be found in the education industry, the software development industry, and software as a service (SAAS) development, though they are employed throughout a wide range of sectors.
 The majority of USC alumni wind up in the aerospace and defense industry.
 Reminiscent of their reportedly high performance on the SAT and above-average graduation rates, USC alumni often collect high salaries as well.
 Those with an education from the USC earn an average of $78K.

-After graduation, women go on to earn an average of around $67K per year compared to men, who earn approximately $87K.
+After graduation, disparities in salary rise to the surface — males earn an average around $90K per year compared to females' approximately $67K.

 Benefits and Perks

-Alumni of Emory University pick up average paychecks of approximately $77K, which is closest to the amount made by USC grads among similar schools.
+Compensation averages $78K for University of Notre Dame alumni, making their earnings most comparable to USC grads.
 Other schools similar to USC include the California Institute of Technology, Stanford University, and Rice University.